Prime exceptional divisors on holomorphic symplectic varieties and monodromy-reflections: Introduction

 \subsection{The structure of the paper}

 The paper is organized as follows.
-In section \ref{sec-easy-examples} we provide a sequence of easy examples of monodromy-reflective line-bundles on moduli spaces of sheaves on $K3$ surfaces.
+In section \ref{sec-easy-examples} we provide a sequence of easy examples of monodromy-reflective line bundles on moduli spaces of sheaves on $K3$ surfaces.
 We calculate their invariants, and determine whether or not they are effective, illustrating \WithTorelli{Theorem} \WithoutTorelli{Conjecture} \ref{conj-exceptional-line-bundles}.

 In section \ref{sec-monodromy-reflection} we prove Theorem \ref{cor-introduction} stating that associated to a prime exceptional divisor $E$ is a monodromy involution of the integral cohomology $H^*(X,\Integers)$, which acts on the second cohomology lattice as the reflection by the cohomology class $[E]$ of $E$ (Corollary \ref{cor-1}).
 In section \ref{sec-degrees-2-and-2-2n} we specialize to the $K3^{[n]}$-type case, $n\geq 2$, and prove Theorem \ref{thm-2} about the possible degrees of prime exceptional divisors.